ChelsiAlise/workingdogdatadash/README.md

 ## Release Notes

-The final release for spring 2017 is here.
+The final release for Spring 2017 is here.

 ### New Features:
  - Improved graphs and graph types are now available